All posts

 AutoHotkey gives you a real scripting language — hotkeys, string manipulation, GUI creation, COM access — and it's remarkably capable for a software tool.
 Rebind is not trying to replace AutoHotkey for desktop automation tasks like launching applications, manipulating windows, or filling web forms.
 Software is the right tool for those problems.

-Where Rebind goes further is input-level automation: anything that requires hardware-accurate timing, undetectable output, or independence from the host OS.
+Where Rebind goes further is input-level automation: anything that requires hardware-accurate timing, standard USB HID output from real hardware, or independence from the host OS.
 AutoHotkey runs on Windows and depends on Windows.
-Rebind's scripting engine is peripheral-agnostic and hardware-isolated.
+Rebind's scripting engine is peripheral-agnostic, cross-platform (Windows, macOS, Linux), and hardware-isolated.

 Rebind also uses Luau rather than AutoHotkey's custom syntax, which gives you real type safety, coroutines, a familiar standard library, and a language that transfers to other contexts.